StrangeBeeCorp/docs/docs/thehive/administration/profiles/delete-a-profile.md

 This topic provides step-by-step instructions for deleting a [permission profile](about-profiles.md) in TheHive.

-!!! tip "Can't delete a profile?"
+!!! info "Deletion rules"
-    You can’t delete a profile that's currently assigned to a user account, or any of the predefined admin, org-admin, or read-only profiles.
+    You can’t delete a profile that's currently assigned to a user account, or any of the predefined Admin, Org-Admin, or Read-Only profiles.

 {!includes/administrator-access-manage-profiles.md!}